 Start Using Your Calendar to Drive Your Day

-Successful people live in their calendar.
+Successful people live in their calendars.

 I know that this idea is a bit radical, and it seems like it might turn you into some kind of robot, and you will lose all the spontaneity in life.
 I beg to differ.